Bomb, gun threats lock down Georgia school district

 - Mueller: Ex-Trump campaign chair Manafort lied, broke plea agreement

 Police say officers will remain at every school throughout Tuesday, and students won’t be allowed to leave until the lockdown is lifted.

-School officials advised parents not to go to the schools, to avoid interfering with safety procedures.
+School officials informed parents that all after-school activities Tuesday would be canceled.